 Have you done a great job of hiring the best people so far?
 If you have, you can multiply that effect by getting referrals from your current employees.

 Surveys consistently show that referrals from current employees make the best new hires.
-You still have to go through the assessments and find out if they're a good fit.
+You still have to go through the assessments such as legal check etc..
 But it'll be a lot more likely they'll be a good match for you if one of their close friends works for you already.